 - Reduction of high intraocular pressure, a risk factor of glaucoma

-CBD has been shown to have a variety of positive health benefits without the undesired psychoactive effects of THC.
+Multiple animal studies and limited human studies on CBD have found CBD to have a variety of benefits without the undesired psychoactive effects of THC.

 Due to the lack of these psychoactive effects, CBD is on the forefront of research for treatment of a wide variety of conditions.
 Research on the applications of CBD has been growing rapidly since the legalization of marijuana began.